 5 minutes seems to be a sweet spot for me.
 I found that anything less than 5 minutes didn’t work as well because I allowed my fear of people “not having enough time” (if people want what you have to offer, they will make time for your videos) affect my video creation energy.
 Either I rushed the video or even if I created a masterpiece, the energy I felt/lent to the video was off and I had diminished results.

 Many entrepreneurs sell from a place of fear versus love.
 Many sell from a manipulate space versus from a space of clarity and detachment.
 5 minutes is my sweet spot but like every piece of advice in this roundup, see what feels right to you, create the video from a place of fun, joy and passion, and you will pinpoint the right time frame to enjoy the process and most benefit your audience.

 Video length is a tricky topic to handle.
 In the end, I think it really comes down to the call to action and what you are trying to get out of your audience.
 For example, if we are talking about sales pages with a purchase as the call to action, some explainer or walk-through videos go beyond 30+ minutes on a landing page.
 I think this is extreme, but I imagine the numbers have been tested time and time again, and that’s what they are the length they are.

 However, let’s say you wanted to promote a mobile application or game.
 These videos are usually around 15 to 60 seconds, mostly because people have a short attention span and will phase out after too long.
 At the same time, it’s much easier to convince someone to download a free app, versus pulling out a credit card and having to purchase something.

-With all of that in mind, video length needs to be as long as it should be to portray your message and get your audience interested.
+The video length needs to be as long as it should be to portray your message and get your audience interested.
 I would personally create three different videos, split test them all and compare results.
 That’s really the only way to give the best answer possible.

 Montgomery Peterson – OriginalColoringPages.com